onedata/onedata-documentation/doc/provider_installation.md

 ### Step 1&2: Connection check and Ports configuration

-In order to communicate with onedata, oneprovider needs a public with ports `443` and `8443` opened, or a private address with those ports properly redirected.
+In order to communicate with onedata, oneprovider needs a public IP address with ports `443` and `8443` opened, or a private address with those ports properly redirected.

 <p align="center"><img src="img/admin/rstrep1_info.png"></p>